 Diana Linden, Ben Shahn's New Deal Murals: Jewish Identity in the American Scene, Wayne State University Press, 2015.

 Dawn Rogala, Hans Hofmann: The Artist's Materials.
-Getty Conservation Institute, forthcoming.
+Getty Conservation Institute, 2016.

 Sandra Zalman, "Modern Art Inc.: Huntington Hartford, MoMA and the Fight for Modern Art's Legacy."
 Grey Room, forthcoming.